elyse502/AirBnB_clone/assets/README.md

 But how it works?

 First, let’s look at `save(students)`:
-* Can I write each `Student` object to a file => NO, it will be the memory representation of the object.
+* Can I write each `Student` object to a file => _NO_, it will be the memory representation of the object.
 For another program execution, this memory representation can’t be reloaded.
-* Can I write each `Student.name` to a file => YES, but imagine you have other attributes to describe `Student`?
+* Can I write each `Student.name` to a file => _YES_, but imagine you have other attributes to describe `Student`?
 It would start to be become too complex.

 The best solution is to convert this list of `Student` objects to a JSON representation.